Next Generation Ta-STJ Sensor Arrays for BSM Physics Searches: Abstract

 \section{Abstract}

 The Beryllium Electron capture in Superconducting Tunnel junctions (BeEST) experiment uses superconducting tunnel junction (STJ) sensors to search for physics beyond the standard model (BSM) with recoil spectroscopy of the $\mathbf{^7}$Be EC decay into $\mathbf{^7}$Li.
 A pulsed UV laser is used to calibrate the STJs throughout the experiment with $\sim$20 meV precision.
 Phase-III of the BeEST experiment revealed a systematic calibration discrepancy between STJs.
-We found these artifacts to be caused by resistive crosstalk and by intensity variations of the calibration laser.
+We found these artifacts to be caused by resistive crosstalk and by variable substrate heating due to intensity variations of the calibration laser.
 For phase-IV of the BeEST experiment, we have removed the crosstalk by designing the STJ array so that each pixel has its own ground wire.
 We now also use a more stable UV laser for calibration.
 The new STJ arrays were fabricated at STAR Cryoelectronics and tested at LLNL and FRIB.
-They have the same high energy resolution of $\sim$1\textendash2~eV in the energy range of interest below 100~eV as before, and they no longer exhibit the earlier calibration artifacts.
+They have the same high energy resolution of $\sim$1\textendash2~eV in the energy range of interest below 100~eV as before, and significantly reduce the presence of both calibration artifacts.
 We discuss the design changes and the STJ array performance for the next phase of the BeEST experiment.